 By Ross Moyo

-China’s Sabi Star Lithium Mine has displaced 41 Buhera Families.This was revealed by a social scientist who conducts research on social aspects of the transition to renewable energy and of mining, his latest research confirming that indeed, ”41 families in Buhera were displaced from their homes to make way for Zimbabwe’s third largest lithium mine, owned by China’s Sabi Star mining company.”
+China’s Sabi Star Lithium Mine has increased Zimbabwe’s international standing positively including the value of the mineral rich nation’s prospects whilst simultaneously on the other hand displacing 41 Buhera Families.This was revealed by a social scientist who conducts research on social aspects of the transition to renewable energy and of mining, his latest research confirming that indeed, ”41 families in Buhera were displaced from their homes to make way for Zimbabwe’s third largest lithium mine, owned by China’s Sabi Star mining company.”

 Buhera which is in a remote rural area in south-eastern Zimbabwe, is one of several places in the country where lithium is currently being mined.
 The Chinese company (Max Mind Investments) which runs the Sabi Star mine was granted over 55 mining claims in the area in September 2021 and is expected to extract lithium deposits in the area for over 20 years.

-It was assessed the displaced families had been given, ”no opportunity to exercise free, prior and informed consent about whether to leave their land, how they had agreed to leave, and what happened to them afterwards,” according to the social scientist.
+Nevertheless simultaneously on the other hand, it was assessed this new economic boom brought by lithium particularly Sabi Star lithium mine displaced families who had been given, ”no opportunity to exercise free, prior and informed consent about whether to leave their land, how they had agreed to leave, and what happened to them afterwards,” according to the social scientist.

 The Buhera displacements after interactions with locals and non governmental organisations NGOs exposed the negative social and environmental impacts of lithium extraction.